Posted on Leave a comment

 3. Come up with your 20 responses

 Come up with the 20 responses you’ll want in your Magic 8 Ball.
 I knew I wanted to go traditional – 10 positive, 5 neutral, 5 negative.
-I thought of inside jokes, things he says a lot, emojis he likes, etc. I threw in “It is known” because he’s a huge Game of Thrones fan.
+I thought of inside jokes, things he says a lot, emojis he likes, etc.

 4. Lay them out in Photoshop or whatever